Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Data Generation

 \section{Data Generation}

-We test the frameworks of NRE and NPE (more specifically, Sequential NPE, SNPE) for subhalo inference using two publicly available implementations by \citet{Brehmer_Sidd_2019_NRE} and \citet{Wagner_C2024}, respectively.
-These two models were trained on simulations with different parameterizations.
+We test the frameworks of NRE and SNPE for subhalo inference using two publicly available implementations by \citet{Brehmer_Sidd_2019_NRE}\footnote{\url{https://github.com/smsharma/mining-for-substructure-lens}} and \citet{Wagner_C2024}\footnote{\url{https://github.com/swagnercarena/paltax/tree/main}}, respectively.
+These two models use simulations with different parameterizations of the dark matter subhalo population and use different code bases for the simulation of the strong lensing systems.
+These methods are existing works, trying to probe specifially the signal of DM substructure, therefore we use their suggested parameterizaitons \citep[see][]{Brehmer_Sidd_2019_NRE, Wagner_C2024}.
+Hence, the different implementations of the networks do not allow for an easy adaptation to match the parameterizations.
+The tests in this work are based on the reproduction of existing work -- in the case of the NRE with a modification of the used lensing simulator to fit our needs better -- with extensions to test different distributional shifts.
 Below we describe the baseline simulations (i.e. the training sets) for each model, followed by a description of the OOD test data in Section~\ref{sec:tests}.

 In both frameworks the individual dark matter halos are sampled from a subhalo mass function that accounts only for the subhalos in the main deflector.
-In this work we do not account for halos in the line-of-sight or other effects on the subhalo mass function beyond a power-law.
+In this work we do not account for halos in the line of sight or other effects on the subhalo mass function beyond a power-law.